Start today for FREE.

 Michigan

-A Michigan lease agreement is a legally binding contract that outlines the terms agreed upon by a landlord and tenant when renting property.
-This document must comply with Michigan landlord-tenant rental laws and include essential details such as the names and contact information of both parties, the property address, disclosures regarding health and safety hazards, lease duration, rent specifics, and security deposit information.
+A Michigan simple (basic) lease agreement creates a legally binding contract that outlines terms agreed upon by landlords and tenants when renting property.
+This rental document must comply with Michigan landlord-tenant rental laws and include essential details such as party names and contact information, property addresses, disclosures regarding health and safety hazards, lease duration, rent specifics, and security deposit information.
+Every Michigan lease agreement must protect both parties while adhering to state regulations.

-Michigan law mandates specific disclosures in lease agreements:
+Michigan law mandates specific disclosures that property owners must include in rental contracts:

-A statement must be included indicating that tenants who fear for their safety due to domestic violence, sexual assault, or stalking may have the right to break their lease.
-The required statement is:
+Domestic Violence Victims Notice: Property owners must include statements indicating that tenants who fear for their safety due to domestic violence, sexual assault, or stalking may have rights to break their leases.
+The required statement reads:

 “NOTICE: A tenant who has a reasonable apprehension of present danger to him or her or his or her child from domestic violence, sexual assault, or stalking may have special statutory rights to seek a release of rental obligation under MCL 554.601b.”

-If a security deposit is required, the landlord must provide written notice including the landlord’s name and address, the name of the financial institution holding the deposit, and a security deposit receipt.
-The notice must contain the following statement in twelve-point bold-face font:
+Security Deposit Notice: When security deposits are required, landlords must provide written notices including their names and addresses, financial institution names holding deposits, and security deposit receipts in their Michigan lease agreement terms.
+The notice must contain this statement in twelve-point bold-face font:

 “YOU MUST NOTIFY YOUR LANDLORD IN WRITING WITHIN 4 DAYS AFTER YOU MOVE OF A FORWARDING ADDRESS WHERE YOU CAN BE REACHED AND WHERE YOU WILL RECEIVE MAIL; OTHERWISE YOUR LANDLORD SHALL BE RELIEVED OF SENDING YOU AN ITEMIZED LIST OF DAMAGES AND THE PENALTIES ADHERENT TO THAT FAILURE.”